ycas/ycas.github.io/ycas/content/post/YLCPShows.md

 ---
 author: "YCAS"
-date: 2025-01-14
+date: 2025-01-24
 linktitle: YLC Planetarium Shows
 title: YLC Planetarium Shows
 weight: 100
 image: img/ShowSummary.jpg
 prev: /post/public-starwatch/
 ---
-The York County Astronomical Society, celebrating 19 years offering planetarium programs to the public, now offering Saturday morning, afternoon, and evening programs at the York Learning Center Planetarium.
+The York County Astronomical Society, celebrating 19 years offering planetarium programs to the public, now offering Saturday afternoon and evening programs at the York Learning Center Planetarium.

-### Saturday January 25, 2025
+### Saturday February 22, 2025
-* 7:00PM - **A Part of the Sky Called Orion**<br>
+* 7:00PM - **From Earth to the Universe**<br>
 * 7:40PM - **StarWatch**<br>
-* 8:20PM - **Skywatchers of Africa**<br>
+* 8:20PM - **Hot and Energetic Universe**<br>

 The planetarium is located in the **York Learning Center at 301 East 6th Avenue, York PA**.
 Admission is $4.00 for adults, $3.00 for children and seniors.
 Admission to any second or third show is $1.00 each.
 Cash and most credit and debit cards are accepted.